xKobi74/LIRS-cache/README.md

 with their status (Lir, Resident HIR or Non-Resident HIR), and the last called ones are located at the top.
 ---
 ##Some examples of how the algorithm works:

+Calling a file stored in the LIR:
-![Calling a file stored in the LIR](https://github.com/xKobi74/LIRS-cache/blob/main/cmake/1.jpg)
+![Calling a file stored in the LIR](https://github.com/xKobi74/LIRS-cache/blob/main/cmake/1.jpg) Calling a file not written to the cache but present in the stack:
 ![Calling a file not written to the cache but present in the stack](https://github.com/xKobi74/LIRS-cache/blob/main/cmake/2.jpg)
+Calling a file not written to the cache or stack:
-![Calling a file not written to the cache or stack](https://github.com/xKobi74/LIRS-cache/blob/main/cmake/3.jpg)
+![Calling a file not written to the cache or stack](https://github.com/xKobi74/LIRS-cache/blob/main/cmake/3.jpg) Calling a non-resident file written to stack:
 ![Calling a non-resident file written to stack](https://github.com/xKobi74/LIRS-cache/blob/main/cmake/4.jpg)
 ---
 ## Useful materials: